 In the absence of or during a transition of a team leader

-While providing mentorship to team members or employees
+When providing mentorship to team members and other employees

 When taking on a direct report